 - How long have you been in business?

-- Have you done many projects many projects like mine the past year?
+- Have you done many projects like mine in the past year?

 - Can I have a list of references from those projects?